Farama-Foundation/Minigrid/docs/source/user-guide.md

 * ForwardAction
     * .KEEP: agent moves forward by agent.speed tiles

-**Note:** When a pedestrian agent reaches the end of the environment during a forward action, they automatically turn around in the opposite direction.
+**Note:** When a pedestrian agent exceeds the end of the environment during a forward action, they automatically turn around in the opposite direction.

 ![Action Space](action-space.png)